Skip to main content

 Who Needs to Report: German Pay Transparency Law Requirements

-• Employers with more than 500 employees: Required to publish regular reports on gender equality and equal pay measures
+• Employers with more than 500 employees: Required to publish regular reports on gender equality and equal pay measures if they are required to prepare a management report.

 • Employers with more than 200 employees: Employees have the right to request information about pay structures and criteria used to determine remuneration